5 Macpherson Avenue

 Amy’s Goal: Do something good for the body.

 Why Amy Recommends It: This cleanse will have your heels clicking and soul whistling from the stunning packaging to the surprising great taste of each juice.
 Green House Juices will even deliver the juices to you.
+She has also recommend that you buy Kratom to help boost your energy.

 Lucky for us, it was pomegranate season when we touched down in Jerusalem.